mendix/docs/content/howto/sap/use-sap-odata-model-creator.md

     This will be shown even if only one API exists.
     {{% /alert %}}

-4. Click on the API you want.
+4. Click the API you want.
 It will be highlighted.

-5. Click on **Continue** to see the schemas within the API.
+5. Click **Continue** to see the schemas within the API.

     ![](attachments/use-sap-odata-model-creator/model-creator-wizard-4-api.png)